-Implementing this creative vision can quickly become a time consuming chore when negotiating with suppliers tied to cookie-cutter notions of packaging.
+Implementing the creative vision of packaging design can quickly become a time consuming chore when negotiating with suppliers tied to cookie-cutter notions of packaging.
 Let’s have a look at how to keep packaging costs low while achieving creative goals.

 1. Define Your Cost Structure

 When defining a new supply chain, we all fear overspending.
-Even when a final cost is affordable, is the right amount going to material, production, shipping, and design?
+Even when a final cost is affordable, is the right amount going to material, manufacturing, shipping, and design?

 There are many approaches to cost concerns.
 First and foremost, never wait for better prices to come to you.
 Start by setting a strict budget for each portion of the packaging process.
 Then assign the quality materials and suppliers within this budget.
 An in-depth budget establishes structure to information from suppliers, gives context for packaging costs over time, and is a great tool when establishing a new packaging line.